 The Internet Registry system has been established to achieve the goals stated in Section 2.2.
 It consists of hierarchically organized Internet Registries (IRs).
-Address space is typically assigned to end users by local IRs.
-The address space assigned is taken from that allocated to the local IR by the regional IR.
+Address space is typically assigned to end users by Local IRs.
+The address space assigned is taken from that allocated to the Local IR by the Regional IR.
 End users are those organizations operating networks in which the address space is used.
 The address space may, however, be requested by a consultant (requester) acting on behalf of the end user.
 Local IRs are typically operated by Internet Service Providers (ISPs).
 Local IRs hold allocations of address space for assignment to end users.
-Assigned address space is actually used to operate networks, whereas allocated address space is held by local IRs for future assignments to end users.
+Assigned address space is actually used to operate networks, whereas allocated address space is held by IRs for future assignments to end users.
 To achieve both the conservation and aggregation goals, only IRs can hold allocations of address space.
+IANA The Internet Assigned Numbers Authority has authority over all number spaces used in the Internet.
+This includes IP address space.
+IANA allocates public Internet address space to Regional IRs according to their established needs.
+Regional IRs Regional IRs operate in large geopolitical regions such as continents.
+To date, three Regional IRs have been established, namely the InterNIC serving North America, the AP-NIC serving the Asian Pacific region, and the RIPE NCC serving Europe and surrounding areas.
+Since these do not cover all geographical areas, regional IRs also serve areas around their core service areas.
+The number of Regional IRs is expected to remain small.
+Regional IRs are established under the Authority of IANA.
+This requires consensus within the Internet community of the region.
+In particular, the ISPs in the region under consideration should be involved in the process.
+The duties of a regional IR include the coordination and representation of the Local IRs in its region.
+Local IRs Local IRs are established under the authority of a Regional IR.
+Local IRs are typically operated by ISPs and serve the customers of those ISPs as well as the customers of smaller ISPs who are connected to the rest of the Internet through the larger ISP.
+Other organizations such as large international Enterprises can also operate Local IRs.